eklavya172004/MyHabbitTracker/README.md

 Create a new file named .env.local in the root of your project.

-Copy the contents of .env.example (if provided) or add the following variables to your new .env.local file, replacing the placeholder values with your actual Supabase keys:
+Add the following variables to your new .env.local file, replacing the placeholder values with your actual Supabase keys:

 NEXT_PUBLIC_SUPABASE_URL=YOUR_SUPABASE_PROJECT_URL
 NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY